How can Winter School benefit me?

 - study interesting electives.

-The 2021 Winter semester runs over a four-week period from Monday 14 June to Friday 9 July.
-Subjects may run for less than the full four weeks, or start in the middle of the teaching period, so check the 'subject options' section of each individual subject to see exactly when it will be running.
+The 2023 Winter semester runs from Monday 12 June to Friday 21 July.
+Check the 'subject options' section of each individual subject to see exactly when your subject will be running.

 Given the intensive nature of Winter School, we usually recommend that you only enrol in one subject.

 |Monday 12 June - Friday 21 July||Winter semester 2023|

 - You can check the subject details, teaching periods and credit points via the Handbook.